National Oil Corporation

 The National Oil Corporation (NOC; المؤسسة الوطنية للنفط) is the national oil company of Libya.
-It dominates Libya's oil industry, along with a number of smaller subsidiaries, which combined account for around 70% the country's oil output.
+It dominates Libya's oil industry, along with a number of smaller subsidiaries, which combined account for the vast majority of the country's oil output.
+It is led by Farhat Bengdara, appointed in July 2022.
 Of NOC's subsidiaries, the largest oil producer is the Waha Oil Company (WOC), followed by the Arabian Gulf Oil Company (Agoco), Zueitina Oil Company (ZOC), and Sirte Oil Company (SOC).

 Libyan oil sector: overview

 Libya is a member of the Organization of Petroleum Exporting Countries (OPEC) and holds the largest proven oil reserves in Africa (followed by Nigeria and Algeria), 41.5 Goilbbl as of January 2007, up from 39.1 Goilbbl in 2006.
 About 80% of Libya's proven oil reserves are located in the Sirte Basin Province, which accounts for 90% of the country's oil output.
 The province ranks 13th among the world's petroleum provinces, having known reserves of 43.1 Goilbbl of oil equivalent (367,00 000000 oilbbl of oil, 37.7 Tcuft of gas, 0.1 Goilbbl of natural gas liquids).
 The government dominates Libya's economy through control of oil resources, which account for approximately 95% of export earnings, 75% of government receipts, and over 50% of GDP, which was US$50.2 billion in 2006.